revankes/Perisomatic-labeling-detection/README.md

-# Puncta-detection
+# Perisomatic-labeling-detection
-Fiji and MATLAB
+Fiji script forms ROI, enlarges this ROI and returns table with these ROIs.
+MATLAB script uses these tables, and categorizes them in different types of cells.
+Perisomatic labeling is calculated.